Connect-Eco/connecteco.qa/Checklist_Primeiro_Acesso.md

 Scenario: Ação do botão "Permitir" no pop-up "Conhecer a sua localização" PASSED

-Scenario: Ação ao clicar na localização exibida no canto superior esquerdo após permitir o acesso PASSED
+Scenario: Ação ao clicar na localização exibida no canto superior direito após permitir o acesso PASSED

 Scenario: Ação do botão "Bloquear" no pop-up "Conhecer a sua localização" PASSED